AMDResearch/hpcfund/docs/index.rst

 User Guide
 ===========

 Welcome to the User Guide for the AMD HPC Fund Research Cloud.
+This guide is intended to provide users information on the overall hardware configuration, access details, and general system usage.
 Please use the navigation panel on the left to access specific sections of interest.

 To stay up to date with system changes and upcoming maintenance windows, please follow the `Announcements
 <https://github.com/AMDResearch/hpcfund/discussions/categories/announcements>`_